-Child labor, as defined by the International Labor Organization, is “work that deprives children of their childhood, their potential and their dignity, and that is harmful to physical and mental development.”
+Child labor, as defined by the International Labor Organization (ILO), is “work that deprives children of their childhood, their potential and their dignity, and that is harmful to physical and mental development.”
 The persistence of child labor is one of the biggest obstacles to human rights globally.

-Child Labor perpetuates poverty by depriving children of education and subsequently renders these children without the skills needed to secure the future of their countries.
+Child Labor perpetuates poverty by depriving children of education and leaving them without the skills needed to secure the future of themselves and their communities.

 10 Child Labor Facts

-- Australia annually imports $16 million worth of tobacco produced by child labor, including tobacco produced in the U.S. Tobacco cultivation is extremely labor intensive and children are often subjected to serious health risks including nicotine poisoning.
-Most cigarette smokers in Australia are unaware of the origins of the tobacco they consume.
+- Much of Indonesia’s tobacco is produced by thousands of children as young as eight.
+Tobacco cultivation is extremely labor intensive and children are often subjected to serious health risks including nicotine poisoning.

 - According to the ILO, 168 million children worldwide are engaged in child labor as of 2013.

 - Of these 168 million children, 85 million are engaged in what the ILO deems “hazardous work.”

 - According to a study conducted by the ILO in 2004, the benefits of eradicating child labor would “outweigh costs by nearly six to one.”

 - The sub-Saharan African region has the second highest number of child laborers in the world; about 59 million in 2012.
 According to the Pew Research Center, 21.4 percent of children aged five to 17 are involved in child labor while 10.4 percent are engaged in hazardous work.